jxcore/jxcore/docs/plain/jxcore-feature-multithreading.markdown

 The main difference between those two methods is, that with mt/mt-keep approach you have to do absolutely nothing to run the application multithreaded.
-However, the same code is running separately for each thread and you don’t really have any control to change the thread’s job, once the application started.
+However, the same code is running separately for each thread and you don’t really have any control over changing the thread’s job, once the application started.

 With the second (the “tasks”) approach it’s all about adding jobs to the queue of the thread pool.
-Tasks start and finish, you can always add more tasks in the runtime.
+Tasks start and finish while you can add more tasks in the runtime.
 In this model you always have the main thread and the subthreads.
 You can also get notified, when all task are completed.
 See the API for reference.